Spieler-Software/VR-Logo-Screensaver/README.md

 # Screensaver

-Screensaver with our VR-Logo and customizable Info-box, also Date- & Time-Display.
+Screensaver for windows with our Logo as background image and customizable info box, also displays date and time.

 ## Usage